AdguardTeam/ExtendedCss/README.md

 > Rules with `:has()` pseudo-class should use [native implementation of `:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) if rules use `##` marker and it is possible, i.e. with no other extended pseudo-classes inside.
 To force ExtendedCss applying of rules with `:has()`, use `#?#`/`#$?#` marker obviously.

-> Synonyms `:-abp-has` and `:if` are supported by ExtendedCss for better compatibility.
+> Synonym `:-abp-has` is supported by ExtendedCss for better compatibility.

 **Syntax**